anon-incognito-user/TwitterPoliticalAmplification/README.md

 # TwitterPoliticalAmplification

-This repository contains the Twitter profiles and Left-Right scores that we used in the paper 'Did the Right go down with the rest of Twitter?: A Global Audit on Twitter's Political Amplification in the Musk Era'.
+This repository contains the Twitter profiles and Left-Right scores that we used in the paper **'Did the Right go down with the rest of Twitter?: A Global Audit on Twitter's Political Amplification in the Musk Era'**.
 This is an anonumous repository created for the purpose of double blind submission.
 This data will be shifted to our main github account, after the paper submission process is over.

 ## Data folders